SAP-samples/fiori-elements-opensap/week2/unit1.md

     Click **Save** and **Activate**.

 2. Refresh the browser window.
 You will see an object page containing a title and a subtitle in the header and an empty content section.
+   By the time the screenshot got created the subtitle falsely showed the text as subtitle.
+This was corrected in the meantime, and it shows the ID now.

    ![App object page title](images/unit1/t3-app-object-page-title.png)